With 2.3 billion monthly active Facebook users, you wouldn’t be wrong by calling Facebook a juggernaut. A lead magnet, if you will.

 If you don’t have anyone who already knows how to install their Facebook Pixel, you can find instructions for Facebook Pixels online.
 It can be tedious work, but it won’t be long before you see why it’s so necessary to track Facebook ad metrics.

-Speaking of metrics, let’s dive deeper with some information that’ll help you interpret Facebook ad metrics.
+Speaking of metrics, let’s dive deeper with some information that’ll help you interpret Facebook ad stats.

 Let’s start with some of the most important metrics: